Amber-Song/OAuth-note/OAuth.md

 **CSRF (Cross-Site Request Forgery) protection mechanisms** : Methods designed to prevent unauthorized actions on a web application by ensuring that requests are made by the authenticated user and not by an attacker.

+**OpenID Connect (OIDC)**
+: an identity layer built on top of the OAuth 2.0 protocol.
+OIDC introduces the concept of an ID token, which is a JSON Web Token (JWT) that contains information about the user.

 # Common OAuth 2.0 Flows (Grant Types)